-Another example would be monitoring other bio-chemicals in the blood.
+Another example would be monitoring other biochemicals in the blood.
 Measuring these bio-chemicals requires big machines to do the testing.

 Compare that with a small wearable patch that you can easily put on your skin.
-The user can do their physical activity and whatever else they want, and the sensor continuously measures the information, and sends it from the sensor to your cell phone or your laptop.
-From there it can be easily distributed around the world, so it's more like an internet of things device.
+The user can do their physical activity and whatever else they want, and the sensor continuously measures the information and sends it from the sensor to your cell phone or your laptop.
+From there it can be easily distributed around the world, so it's more like internet of things device.
 Connecting several sensors together and getting more information about the person, not just one point data.

 What are the next steps in the development process?

-We are looking into commercial partners who are interested in commercializing our technology, but from an R&D point of view we certainly have a long way to go.
+We are looking into commercial partners who are interested in commercializing our technology, but from an R&D point of view, we certainly have a long way to go.
 We want to analyze these devices much more.
-We are in the process of conducting larger scale population studies, and are collaborating with different groups in this regard.
+We are in the process of conducting larger-scale population studies and are collaborating with different groups in this regard.

 We want to study how the person's skin, age, sex, ethnicity etc. affects the sensor response.
 The development requires collaboration with many different groups.
-At the same time, we want to make these devices more “skin-like”so that they can stretch and also self-heal (upon damage) just like the human skin.
+At the same time, we want to make these devices more “skin-like” so that they can stretch and also self-heal (upon damage) just like the human skin.

-These devices need to be integrated with wearable wireless electronics that can acquire, analyze and transmit the data to the wearer.
+These devices need to be integrated with wearable wireless electronics that can acquire, analyze, and transmit the data to the wearer.
 Therefore, we collaborate with the groups that have expertise in developing low-power wireless electronics.

-We also are looking forward to collaborate with computer scientists, who do data analytics.
+We also are looking forward to collaborating with computer scientists, who do data analytics.
 These sensors are going to collect a lot of information, but it is going to be overwhelming and too daunting for the user to understand.
 So it is really important to send the most relevant information to the user and not all of it.
 Hence Bid Data analytics is bound to play a crucial role in the field of wearable sensors.
 We are also working with visual artists.
 It is important that these sensors are attractive.
-The visual artist bring arts into the science.
+The visual artist brings arts into science.
 So it is not just STEM, but STEAM research.

 Printable inks are becoming more widely used for a variety of printable electronic applications.
 Could you tell us about the inks you're fabricating?

 Indeed the field of printed electronics is growing by leaps and bounds.
-My research is primarily focused on developing inks that allow printed devices to have "skin-like" features, including softness, stretchability and self-healing.
-We develop these inks by combining specific binders, conductive fillers and other additives.
+My research is primarily focused on developing inks that allow printed devices to have "skin-like" features, including softness, stretchability, and self-healing.
+We develop these inks by combining specific binders, conductive fillers, and other additives.
 The nature of these ink components depends on the final properties desired by the inks.

 Were there any major obstacles you have overcome whilst conducting your research into this area?

 We encounter challenges at almost every step of our research.
-One of the most pressing challenges that we face is finding optimal strategies to immobilize delicate biomolecules on our wearable printed devices, so that they perform as expected even under harsh conditions common to wearable devices, for example; mechanical stress due to body motion, varying ambient conditions, long-term stability etc.
+One of the most pressing challenges that we face is finding optimal strategies to immobilize delicate biomolecules on our wearable printed devices so that they perform as expected even under harsh conditions common to wearable devices, for example; mechanical stress due to body motion, varying ambient conditions, long-term stability, etc.

-Another important challenge is the issue of seamless integration of our devices with other wearable electronics.
+Another important challenge is the issue of the seamless integration of our devices with other wearable electronics.
 Fabricating "skin-like" wearable devices is also a daunting challenge.
 Such "skin-like" electronics are critical so that the wearer experiences no skin irritation while wearing these devices for a long duration.

 About Amay Bandodkar

-Amay J. Bandodkar is a doctoral candidate in the Department of NanoEngineering at University of California, San Diego.
+Amay J. Bandodkar is a doctoral candidate in the Department of NanoEngineering at the University of California, San Diego.

-His research interests lie in the development of wearable electrochemical devices for healthcare, environmental and security applications.
+His research interests lie in the development of wearable electrochemical devices for healthcare, environmental, and security applications.